-Our long weekends off weekday busy-ness start on Fridays, and Friday before last we enjoyed strolling around Chichester city centre in warm sunshine.
-Even-tide, we relaxed by catching up on an iPlayer movie recommended by our eldest daughter…
+Our long weekends off from weekday busy-ness start on Fridays, and a couple of Fridays ago we enjoyed strolling around Chichester city centre in warm sunshine.
+Eventide, we relaxed by catching up on an iPlayer movie recommended by our eldest daughter…

 The route is one of many to one of the oldest of pilgrimages sites in Europe.
 I recalled learning about its connection with Reading Abbey upon researching the abbey’s history Founded in 1121 by king Henry I, this English abbey was also one starting place for the Camino de Santiago, and is reputed to have the remains of St James’ hand as a relic.
 (My researches began in my office overlooking the ruins of the abbey’s mill, and are as copied here.)

 So this movie had a personal, albeit indirect, relevance – but more was to come on the ‘morrow…

 LOST PAINTING FOUND